-- (A) Except as provided in subsection (B) of this rule, no representative or represented participant shall knowingly make or knowingly cause to be made to the adjudicator or anyone who is or may reasonably be expected to be involved in the decisional process an ex parte communication relevant to the merits of the proceeding. - (B) An adjudicator or anyone who is or may reasonably be expected to be involved in the decisional process may discuss the merits of the case with a representative or represented participant if all participants in the proceeding or their representatives have been given notice and an opportunity to participate.
-A memorandum of any such discussion shall be included in the record. - (C) If the adjudicator receives an ex parte communication in violation of this section, the adjudicator shall place in the public record of the proceeding: - (i) All such written communications; - (ii) Memoranda stating the substance of all such oral communications; and - (iii)All written responses, and memoranda stating the substance of all oral responses thereto. - (D) Upon receipt of a communication knowingly made or knowingly caused to be made by a representative or represented participant in violation of this section, the adjudicator may, to the extent consistent with the interests of justice and applicable statutes, require the representative or represented participant to show cause why the represented participant's claim or interest in the proceeding should not be dismissed, denied, disregarded, or otherwise adversely affected on account of such violation. - (E) Any representative who makes a prohibited ex parte communication, or who encourages or solicits another to make any such communication, may be subject to appropriate sanctions by the adjudicator including, but not limited to, exclusion from the proceeding and/or future agency proceedings. - (F) For purposes of this section ex parte communication means an oral or written communication with an adjudicator, tribunal, or anyone who is or may reasonably be expected to be involved in the decisional process that is not on the public record and does not include all participants and representatives in a proceeding. - (G) A communication that does not concern the merits of an adjudicatory proceeding, such as a request for status of the proceeding or communications concerning the agency's administrative functions or procedures, does not constitute an impermissible ex parte communication.
+- (A) Except as provided in subsection (B) of this rule, no representative or represented participant shall knowingly make or knowingly cause to be made to the adjudicator or anyone who is or may reasonably be expected to be involved in the decisional process an ex parte communication relevant to the merits of the proceeding. - (B) An adjudicator or anyone who is or may reasonably be expected to be involved in the decisional process in a proceeding may discuss the merits of the proceeding with a representative or represented participant only if all participants in the proceeding or their representatives have been given notice and an opportunity to participate.
+A memorandum of any such discussion shall be included in the record. - (C) If the adjudicator or anyone who is or may reasonably be expected to be involved in the decisional process in a proceeding receives an ex parte communication in violation of this section, the adjudicator shall place in the public record of the proceeding: - (1) All such written communications; - (2) Memoranda stating the substance of all such oral communications; and - (3) All written responses, and memoranda stating the substance of all oral responses thereto. - (D) Upon receipt or knowledge of a communication knowingly made or knowingly caused to be made by a representative or represented participant in violation of this section, the adjudicator may, to the extent consistent with the interests of justice and applicable statutes, require the representative or represented participant to show cause why the represented participant's claim or interest in the proceeding should not be dismissed, denied, disregarded, or otherwise adversely affected on account of such violation. - (E) For purposes of this section ex parte communication means an oral or written communication with an adjudicator, tribunal, or anyone who is or may reasonably be expected to be involved in the decisional process in a proceeding that is not on the public record and does not include all participants and representatives in a proceeding. - (F) A communication that does not concern the merits of an adjudicatory proceeding, such as a request for status of the proceeding or communications concerning the agency's administrative functions or procedures, does not constitute an impermissible ex parte communication.

-- 1. (to subsection (A)): 7 C.F.R. § 1.151 (USDA).
-Ex parte communications are prohibited from the time the representative or represented participant has knowledge that the matter will be considered by the adjudicator until the adjudicator has rendered a final decision on the case.
-4 C.F.R. § 28.147 (GAO). - 2. (to subsection (A)): Individuals who are or may reasonably be expected to be involved in the decisionmaking process in any proceeding include, but are not limited to, members of an adjudicator's staff or other agency employees who may be assigned to hear or to participate in the decision of a particular matter.
-12 C.F.R.
-622.7(j) (FCA);17 C.F.R. § 10.10(a)(1) (CFTC). - 3. (to subsection (E)): 12 C.F.R. § 109.9(d) (OCC); 12 C.F.R. § 1081.110(d)(2) (BCFP). - 4. (to subsection (G)): Administrative functions or procedures include, but are not limited to, filing and discovery deadlines and requirements, intra-agency review procedures, and adjudicator assignments.
+1. (to subsection (A)): 7 C.F.R. § 1.151 (USDA).
+Ex parte communications are prohibited from the time the representative or represented participant has

+- knowledge that the matter will be considered by the adjudicator until the adjudicator has rendered a final decision on the case.
+4 C.F.R. § 28.147 (GAO). - 2. (to subsection (A)): Individuals who are or may reasonably be expected to be involved in the decisional process in a proceeding include, but are not limited to, members of an adjudicator's staff or other agency employees who may be assigned to hear or to participate in the decision of a particular matter.
+12 C.F.R. § 622.7(j) (FCA);17 C.F.R. § 10.10(a)(1) (CFTC). - 3. (to subsection (G)): Administrative functions or procedures include, but are not limited to, filing and discovery deadlines and requirements, intra-agency review procedures, and adjudicator assignments.
 12 C.F.R. § 1209.14(a)(2) (FHFA); 39 C.F.R. § 955.33 (USPS).